 Fig 6.
 Rarefaction curves (specimens versus taxa) based on Illumina 16S rRNA gene amplicon sequencing of microbial communities from the axilla (A) of allergic (a-) and non-allergic GSD.
 The sample sites are arranged as the curves in descending order and with an equivalent color.

 Differences in the composition of bacterial communities of allergic versus non-allergic GSDs

-Shifts in the bacterial community composition at the skin of allergic dogs were visualized in NMDS plots (Fig 7).
+Shifts in the bacterial community composition at the skin of allergic dogs compared to non-allergic dogs were visualized in NMDS plots (Fig 7).
 Significant differences were obtained for the axilla (A; One way ANOSIM p=0.048, R=0.1001; One way PERMANOVA p=0.0256), groin (L; One way ANOSIM p=0.036, R=0.00386; One way PERMANOVA p= 0.0264) and ear canal (O; One way ANOSIM p=0.0012, R=0.1842; One way PERMANOVA p= 0.0025), but not for the interdigital area (Int; One way ANOSIM p=0.1548; One way PERMANOVA p= 0.1171).
 The inclusion of the health status (non-allergic vs allergic) confirmed that allergy correlated with the significant differences of the clustering of the community patterns between the samples (Fig 7).
 Sample a18O (ear canal of the allergic dog a18) was excluded from the NMDS plot because the community was too different (Fig 5 in S2).
 The strong difference of the community profile was due to the high relative abundance of the genus Staphylococcus (91.3%) compared to 0.02-6.4% in the other samples (Table 6 in S1).

 In order to determine which taxa (phylogenetic groups/genera) had the main contribution to the community differences among allergic versus non-allergic GSD for each body site, SIMPER analysis was performed.
 Phylogenetic groups with the highest contributions (>2%) are listed in S1 Table 10.
 The genus Macrococcus (9.0% contribution) was the major contributor for the differences in the samples from the axilla (A), followed by Staphylococcus (4.7% contribution).
 For the samples from the groin (L) the genus Staphylococcus contributed the most (7.0% contribution).
 For the ear canal (O), Brevibacterium contributed the most to the differences (2.5% contribution) with Staphylococcus of the sample a18O being excluded as dominated all the other, as mentioned above, affecting the comparison.

-In order to evaluate if oclacitinib had an effect in the composition of the skin microbiota of the allergic dogs, we compared the bacterial communities’ composition, as described above for the subgroups allergic with oclacitinib (n=6) and without oclacitinib (n=6).
-No significant difference was obtained, proposing that oclacitinib did not affected the cutaneous and ear canal microbiota composition (One way ANOSIM p-values; axilla: p= 0.2777; interdigital: p= 0.2949; groin: p=0.1494; ear canal: p= 0.9022) among the allergic dogs, given the small number of the subgroup population.
-On this basis we assume that apoquel did not affect the comparison between allergic and non-allergic dogs.

 Fig 7.
 Comparative analysis of the skin microbiota composition of relative abundance patterns at each body site of non-allergic (black color) and allergic (red color) dogs, performed by NMDS analysis based on a Bray-Curtis similarity matrix.
 The health status was included as environmental parameter; (A- Axilla, Int- interdigital area, L- groin, O- ear canal)